linuxdeepin/deepin-manual/manual-assets/professional/deepin-draw/en_US/index.md

 ## Guide

-You can run, close and create shortcuts for Image Viewer by the following ways.
+You can run, close, and create shortcuts for Draw in the following ways.

 ### Run Draw